PoliticalGraveyard.com

 Mintzies, Laura J. — of Flushing, Queens, Queens County, N.Y.
 Democrat.
 Alternate delegate to Democratic National Convention from New York, 1972.
 Female.
 Still living as of 1972.

-MINUDRI (Soundex M536) — See also AMANDER, AUDRIE, COUDRIET, LUDRICK, MANDRA, MAYNADIER, MINUS, MINUTELLA, MINUTH, MONDEREAU, MONDRY, MUNDER.
+MINUDRI (Soundex M536) — See also AMANDER, AUDRIE, COUDRIET, LUDRICK, MANDRA, MAYNADIER, MINUS, MINUTELLA, MINUTH, MINUTOLO, MONDEREAU, MONDRY, MUNDER.

 Minudri, Molly H. — of San Francisco, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1952.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

-MINUS: See also Minus E. Woodruff, Jr.
+MINUS: See also Minus E. Woodruff Jr.

 Minuth, Andre — Republican.
 Candidate for U.S. Representative from California 20th District, 2002.
 Still living as of 2002.

 Minwegen, John (d.
 1918) — of Chicago, Cook County, Ill.
 Democrat.
-Alderman, Chicago, Ill., 1900-04; member, Board of Public Improvement; Presidential Elector for Illinois, 1912.
+Alderman, Chicago, Ill., 1900-04; member, Board of Public Improvement; candidate for Presidential Elector for Illinois.
 Died in 1918.
 Interment at St. Boniface Cemetery, Chicago, Ill.

 MINYARD: See also Minyard Whaley